 Illinois state lawmakers want voters to hand over Illinois’ economy to unions.
 Before voting for the measure, they received $15.1 million in campaign cash from those unions.

-A proposal in the Illinois General Assembly would prohibit right-to-work laws in Illinois, making Illinois the only state in the nation to ban the policy in a state constitution.
+A proposal in the Illinois General Assembly would prohibit right-to-work laws in Illinois, making Illinois the only state to ban worker freedoms in its constitution.